 What are the benefits?

-- Files on OneDrive can be shared with others at UBC for online and offline viewing and editing.
+- Files in Microsoft OneDrive can be shared with others at UBC for online and offline viewing and editing.

 - Multiple people can edit a document at the same time, and everyone can see what others are working on in the document.